-OTDR, the optical time domain reflectometer, is the most important investigation tool for optical fibers.
-It’s applied in the measurement of fiber loss, connector loss and for the determination of the exact place and the value of cable discontinuities.
-It’s the only device which can verify inline splices on concatenated fiber optic cables and locating faults.
+OTDR, the optical time domain reflectometer, is the most important investigation tool for optical fibres.
+It’s applied in the measurement of fibre loss, connector loss and for the determination of the exact place and the value of cable discontinuities.
+It’s the only device which can verify inline splices on concatenated fibre optic cables and locating faults.

-To know how to use OTDR for the fiber investigations, first you should know the structure and working principle of OTDR equipment.
-When a short light pulse transmits into the fiber under test, the time of the incidence and the amplitude of the reflected pulses are measured.
+To know how to use OTDR for the fibre investigations, first you should know the structure and working principle of OTDR equipment.
+When a short light pulse transmits into the fibre under test, the time of the incidence and the amplitude of the reflected pulses are measured.
 The commonly used pulse width ranges from nanosecs to microsecs, the power of the pulse can exceed 10 mW.
-The repetition frequency depends on the fiber length, typically is between 1 and 20 kHz, naturally it is smaller for longer fibers.
+The repetition frequency depends on the fibre length, typically is between 1 and 20 kHz, naturally it is smaller for longer fibres.
 The division by 2 at the inputs of oscilloscope is needed since both the vertical (loss) and the horizontal (length) scales correspond to the one-way length.

 Besides, to use an OTDR successfully, you should also know how to operate the instrument.
 The following is about the experiences collected from some experienced people who use OTDRs during installation and for maintaining telecommunication networks.

 Before use OTDR, first, you should watch out if the connectors are clean.
 If it’s dirty, then clean it.
 Otherwise, it will make measurements unreliable, noisy or even impossible.
 What’s worse, it may damage the OTDR.